longshotlabs/composable-forms/docs/spec/form.md

 A `Form` type component is the most complicated component to create.
 It must do the following:

 - Expect one or more children and render them in order.
 Children that are part of this spec must be treated specially.
 They must be cloned with additional properties passed to them.
-- Track the current form object in internal component state, updating it as `onChanging` or `onChanged` props of its children are called.
-(Each form implementation can choose whether to use `onChanging` or `onChanged` to update its state, or can make it configurable.)
+- Track the current form object in internal component state, updating it as `onChanging` or `onChange` props of its children are called.
+(Each form implementation can choose whether to use `onChanging` or `onChange` to update its state, or can make it configurable.)
 The object keys are derived from the `name` property of each descendant that is a field, input, list, or form.
-- By listening for `onChanged` and `onChanging` and `onSubmit` calls from descendants, bubble up these calls but also leave in place any listener functions provided by the user (so both would receive `onChanged` for example).
+- By listening for `onChange` and `onChanging` and `onSubmit` calls from descendants, bubble up these calls but also leave in place any listener functions provided by the user (so both would receive `onChange` for example).
 - Automatically set the `value` property for input, list, or form descendants based on the form object value tracked in state, only if child value prop isn’t already set by the user.
 - Enforce that every input, list, or form must have a `name` property that is set to a non-empty string.